-- Optimize your e-commerce website with an accurate CMS to manage all the website content in one place.
+- Optimise your e-commerce website with an accurate CMS to manage all the website content in one place.

 When you think about eCommerce content, it is not in any way similar to its counterparts in B2B.
-It has its own characteristics, and brands are rapidly realising that visual, rich, content experiences hold great value.
+It has its characteristics, and brands are rapidly realizing that visual, rich, content experiences hold great value.
 If you have a CMS or content management system, intact, it will help you to publish, manage, and edit your website content.
-Some of the must-have features that your CMS should offer are SEO, User experience, Marketing and sales, Testing and analytics
+Some of the must-have features that your CMS should offer are SEO, User experience, Marketing and sales, Testing, and analytics

 - Use a filtering system by keeping categories broad enough to fit all of the products, but specific enough to be helpful to customers.

 Too much information can be overwhelming and cause problems, no matter if it is an eCommerce site, news site, social media, or a big corporations’ website.
-In order to help your customers navigate through these many options, use a filter system.
+To help your customers navigate through these many options, use a filter system.
 A filter category can be divided into colour, brand, price.

 Live chat as an option has been around for more than a decade, but fairly recently, companies started taking it seriously and its profound effect on website conversion rates.
 A recent survey shows that 52% of customers are more likely to repurchase from a company that offers live chat support.